 Obtain a Free Copy of Your Credit Report Today

-Excellent (800+) and good (670+) credit scores can provide you with a world of access to all kinds of things.
-Having access and knowing how to obtain a free copy of your credit report is a powerful tool to help you meet and exceed your financial goals.
-Understanding your score thoroughly before applying for a credit card, mortgage, personal loan, or other financial product is essential in the ongoing process of perfecting your credit.
+Excellent (800+) and good (670+) credit scores can provide you with a world of access to all kinds of things - including saving a ton of money on interest rates.
+Having access and knowing how to obtain a free copy of your credit report is a powerful resource for helping you meet and exceed your financial goals.
+Additionally, understanding your score thoroughly before applying for a credit card, mortgage, personal loan, or other financial product is essential practice in the ongoing process of perfecting your credit.

-It would help if you understood that your credit score differs from your credit report.
-Three big credit-reporting bureaus play a significant role in consumer credit across the United States: Experian, TransUnion, and Equifax collect and manage US consumer data related to credit and other payment obligations to determine consumer credibility rating.
+It's important to know that your credit score differs from your credit report, and why.
+Three big credit-reporting bureaus play a significant role in consumer credit across the United States: Experian, TransUnion, and Equifax.
+These companies collect and manage US consumer data related to credit and other payment obligations to determine credibility ratings.

-Information about your credit and payment obligations is issued in the form of a credit report which contains detailed information about your credit activity and current credit situation.
+Information about your credit and payment obligations are issued in the form of a credit report which contains details about your credit activity and current credit situation.
 It includes personal information (name, address, Social Security Number), credit accounts (payment history, credit limit, account balance), public records (liens, bankruptcies, foreclosures), and inquiries into your credit.
-Based on your credit report information, your three-digit financial number, i.e., your credit score, is determined.
+Based on an algorithm using your credit report's data, your three-digit financial number, i.e., your credit score, is determined.

 Two Credit Scores Models

 Two scoring models provide consumer credit scores - VantageScore and FICO score.
-Each varies how they calculate and report your score and each include unique versions of scoring models designed for speciliazed use across a variety of industries.
+Each of these vary in how they calculate and report your score.
+They also offer unique versions of scoring models designed for speciliazed use across a variety of industries.
 Both scoring models contain the key factors impacting your credit and estimate your current standing, as well as your perceived worthiness for a new credit product.

-FICO Scores are more popular and widely used scoring models.
-As a result, you can almost be sure that most lenders will look at your FICO score to determine your creditworthiness.
+Usually, FICO Scores are more popular with lenders and are the most widely used scoring models.
+As a result, you can almost be sure that most institutions will be looking at your FICO score to determine creditworthiness.

 Free Resources to Check Your Credit Score

 While there are various businesses offering paid services with deep access and multitudes of styles and types of reports, there are also numerous ways to get your credit report for free.
-In fact, most banks and card issuers offer cardholders free access to their FICO score.
+In fact, most banks and card issuers offer cardholders free access to their FICO score either online or from their mobile banking apps.
 The most popular and common banking institutions who allow you to check your credit report for free as a part of their services are: